maurobonfietti/mauro.github.io/_posts/2023-06-01-building-tools-to-support-remote-work.md

 The third one: I share job searches in a Telegram group.
 This leverages the power of Telegram with a bot that brings you a selection of job opportunities on a daily basis.

-About the Telegram group:
+ ✅ About the Telegram group:

 - Multiple job posts.
 - Community growing.
-- Easy application process.
+- Easy application process *(feature pending to be developed).*
 - Topics and job categories.
 - Daily updates.

-*(Easy Apply it's a feature pending to be developed.)*

 Join the group today to receive daily remote job opportunities directly in your Telegram account.
 It's a convenient way to stay informed, explore new career paths, and take it to the next level!
 I can't wait to have you on board and help you discover exciting remote job prospects tailored to your interests and skills.